 • You must follow NI 45-101.
 You must prepare a rights offering circular and file it, along with the other information required by MI 45-101 and section 2.1 of NI 45-106 with the Commission.
 It is the rights offering circular that is sent to security holders of the Issuer after it is accepted by the Commission.
-Contact us for a precedent.
-The rights offering circular will be an offering memorandum within the meaning of clause 2(1)(ff) of the Act.
-It must contain Section 80.2 Disclosure.
+The rights offering circular is not an offering memorandum within the meaning of clause 2(1)(ff) of the Act and GRO 11-906 and its use will not trigger rights of withdrawal or action for misrepresentation.